Gnomorian/gnom-gnom-utils/README.md

   - block emmits light no higher than whats needed to stop uprooting.
   - loop through -y if top block is a growable block.
   - multiplies growth speed by amount of stacked remedy blocks.
+  - alternative recipe when fcraft mod is installed, recipe requires a bucket of mako

 ## Sortivator: sorts contents of ajacent chests.